nodebeats/nodebeats/README.md

 ## Project Maturity

-Nodebeats is around 10 months old from the start of project inception date.
+Nodebeats is more than 1 year old from the start of project inception date.
 You can use nodebeats cms to create and deploy web applications in the production server.

 ## Inspiration